zsahmed/dialogflow_cloudfunction/README.md

 The `@Symptom` Entity is used to capture when a user mentions their symptoms such as `Joint Pain`, `Nausea`, or `Fever`.

-Entities can be trained and created from the DialogFlow console.
+Entities can be trained and created from the Dialogflow console.

-## DialogFlow Fulfillment
+## Dialogflow Fulfillment

 Fulfillment is handled via web hook to a GCP Cloud Function.
 Each intent and follow-up intent has a corresponding function within `functions/index.js`.
 The function handler must be mapped to the intent: